kevinlu1211/CarND/Part2-Traffic-Sign-Classification/CarND-Traffic-Sign-Classifier-Project/README.md

 #### TODO:
 - Add another [spatial transformer](https://arxiv.org/pdf/1506.02025.pdf) layer in the middle of the conv layers, instead of just at the beginning
-- Use [center loss](http://ydwen.github.io/papers/WenECCV16.pdf) as the loss instead of just the cross entropy
+- Use [center loss](http://ydwen.github.io/papers/WenECCV16.pdf) as the loss instead of just the cross-entropy loss
 - Have a look at the model architecture for a single column in [MCDNN](http://people.idsia.ch/~juergen/nn2012traffic.pdf) for Traffic Sign Classification

 ### Overview